IRC (Internet Relay Chat) is the longest standing standards for chat over the Internet. It is open and free for use and implementation by anyone.

-Web-based chat - Account is not needed.
+Web-based IRC access - Account is not needed.
 Installation is not needed.

-- Password: (Optional) If you have a registered name, here you enter the password.
+- Password: (Optional) This is only for those who have officially registered the nick names.
 For a temporary name leave it empty.

 - Channel: #finki

-- Use the reCaptcha to confirm that you are not a robot (if you don't see a captcha box then your browser has issues with it, so change the browser)
+- Use the reCaptcha to confirm that you are not a robot (if you don't see a captcha box change the browser)

 - Click start to connect and you are ready to chat